 The truth is, there are no set answers to this question.
 It all comes down to what you’re looking to achieve and what you value.

-For example, if you’re interested in business, you’ll likely find a university that emphasizes the sciences.
-If you’re interested in the arts, you’ll probably find a school that emphasizes humanities.
+For example, if you’re interested in business, you’ll likely find a university emphasizing the sciences.
+If you’re interested in the arts, you’ll probably find a school emphasizing humanities.

-Whatever you choose, you’ll learn a lot about life, yourself, and what you value.
+Whatever you choose, you’ll learn much about life, yourself, and what you value.

 Which courses will get you a job?